micahcantor/duotonic/README.md

 ## Overview

-**Duotonic** is a full stack web application that sits on top of the Spotify API and allows *Preimum* users to control their playback and queue together.
+**Duotonic** is a full stack web application that sits on top of the Spotify API and allows *Premium* users to control their playback and queue together.

 The application employs a React/Gatsby frontend and a Node.js (Hapi framework) and MongoDB backend.
 The entire app can be found in the repo, with the frontend in `client/app` and the backend in `server`.
 Additionally there is a Gatsby landing page for the site at `client/home`.